textpattern/textpattern.github.io/administration/write-panel.md

 ### Comment options

-**Note:** The Comment options region in the Write panel is actually a second-level setting for managing comments at *per article* level; you should have already configured your settings for first-level (site-level) comment management, which is handled in the [Preferences administration panel](https://docs.textpattern.io/administration/preferences-panel) at 'Publish' and 'Comments'.
+**Note:** The Comment options region in the Write panel is actually a second-level setting for managing comments at *per article* level; you should have already configured your settings for first-level (site-level) comment management, which is handled in the [Preferences panel](https://docs.textpattern.io/administration/preferences-panel) at 'Publish' and 'Comments'.
 There you will find different Comments settings that need your consideration about how to handle comments for all articles in your site by default.
 If the preference 'Accept comments?' is set to 'No', then  the Comment options section will not appear in the Write panel.
 Two of the settings - 'On by default?' and 'Default invite' - will determine the defaults in the Comments control at article level.
 Here, as described below, you can adjust the behaviour as you desire for a particular article.

 #### On/Off